mannnybuilds/alx_html_css/Desktop/alx_html_css/css_basic/README.md

-# ALX HTML & CSS Project
+# CSS Basic

-This project contains the `css_basic` directory, with HTML and CSS files for styling.
+This project adds early styling using CSS to HTML pages created previously.
+It uses only base.css for foundational styling.